 - Broader knowledge of career and graduate-study options

 One of the more significant skills CANES majors develop is language acquisition.
 Choosing to study Greek, Latin, or Biblical Hebrew sets you apart and demonstrates your willingness to explore and expand your understanding of history, culture, and diverse perspectives.
 Not to mention the study of ancient languages shows discipline and perseverance.

 Regardless of the job position in which you choose to apply your studies, you’ll have a wide variety of skills and talents to start you on the path to a rewarding career.
 Take a look at what some of our alumni are doing and get inspired!

-And check out this article, Careers for Classicists: Undergraduate Edition, published by Society for Classical Studies
+And check out this article, Careers for Classicists: Undergraduate Edition, published by Society for Classical Studies.

 How has language study helped students with their career journey?

 Yusi L., current graduate student at Bryn Mawr

 Michele C., “My first job in publishing was as a research assistant working on a translation of a book whose sources were primarily in post-Renaissance Greek and Latin, as well as French and Italian.
 I continue to use my knowledge to assist my editors in understanding Latin titles and quotations in manuscripts, as well as assisting curators in translating Latin and Greek that appear in rare prints, for example.”